-In the Prep School we believe in the concept of lifelong learning and the idea that everyone can learn new things every day.
-We maintain that learning should be a rewarding and enjoyable experience for all and it should be fun.
-Through our teaching we equip each child with the skills, knowledge and understanding necessary to be able to make informed choices about the important things in their lives.
+In the Prep School we believe in lifelong learning and maintain that learning should be a rewarding and enjoyable experience for all and it should be fun.
+Through our teaching we equip each child with the skills, knowledge and understanding necessary to progress, flourish and find their passions.
 We believe that appropriate teaching and learning experiences help children to lead happy and rewarding lives.

 We acknowledge that children learn in many different ways and we recognise the need to develop strategies that allow all children to learn in ways that best suit them.
 Through our teaching we aim to:

 Enable children to become confident, resourceful, enquiring and independent learners;